Federated-Engineers/kubernetes-deployments/README.md

 # kubernetes-deployments

-This repository contains all the Kubernetes deployment configurations required to provision and manage our core data applications such as airflow and airbyte on Amazon EKS.
+This repository contains all the Kubernetes deployment configurations required to provision and manage our core data applications such as `Airflow` and `Airbyte` on `Amazon Elastic Kubernetes Service - EKS`.

 The goal of this repository is simple:

-Define infrastructure and application deployments declaratively and manage them using GitOps principles.
+Define infrastructure and application deployments declaratively and manage them with `ArgoCD` using GitOps principles.

-Everything here is structured to support a clean, production-ready deployment flow using Argo CD as the GitOps controller.
+Everything here is structured to support a clean, production-ready deployment flow using Argo CD as the `GitOps Controller`.

 ## What This Repository Represents